lopatin96/Lua-SNES-GenNeurNetwork/README.md

 ## Mario, where are you or what is your position?
 We have to know the position of Mario.
 But how will we find it out?
 We cannot send a request to API to get that information.
 So we have to find another way to do it.

 And here it is.
-Let's I show you how to find out the X position of Mario.
+Let me show you how to find out the X position of Mario.
 All we need is to find an address of a byte which contains this information.

 To do this you must open __`Emulator`__, run the game and then go to __`Tools > RAM Search`__.